hajer-zaga/Login_Test_With_BDD/README.md

 #### Step 5️⃣

-- Locate the necessary elements in the JAVA code, such as username field, password field, and login button using appropriate methods like class name, ID, or XPath.

 - Modify the URL to match the URL of your desired login interface.

 ![UrlGiven](https://github.com/hajer-zaga/Login_Test_With_BDD/assets/113891001/e01a9be3-3157-4a5b-89a7-40f49723297e)

 - Locate the username and password fields + replace 'Admin' and 'admin123' with the actual credentials for your login interface.

 ![WhenMethod](https://github.com/hajer-zaga/Login_Test_With_BDD/assets/113891001/4ee9473e-8c75-4630-9cf7-e85de3dbd0a9)